 Twiga also lists products from many of Kenya’s leading Fast Moving Consumer Goods (FMCG) brands, as it moves towards offering a one-stop shop for urban kiosks, grocers, and mama mbogas.

 Outgoing Twiga Foods CEO Grant Brooke said the platform has increased efficiency in the food supply chain, reduce waste, and lower food prices for end-consumers, scoring a major victory for food and nutrition security in Kenya.

 “If my leadership was the period in which Twiga was proving a point that there’s a better way to build food safe and secure markets, Peter’s leadership will be about institutionalizing this way of doing business and scaling it.
 Peter’s experience in building efficient supply chains and last-mile distribution in over 33 African countries makes him uniquely suited to lead us,” said Brooke.

 Njonjo said he looks forward to scaling up the company’s vision of more efficient food markets in Africa and improved food security for our people.

 “Twiga Foods is living proof of the latent opportunity to drive agricultural transformation and investment for local consumption,” added Njonjo.

-Over the past five years, the Twiga Foods has raised Sh3 billion to fund its expansion from tier-1 funds, including IFC Ventures, TLCom, Wamda Capital, DOB Equity, 1776 Ventures, Omidyar Networks, Blue Haven Initiative and the Adolf H. Lundin Foundation, among others.
+Over the past five years, Twiga Foods has raised Sh3 billion to fund its expansion from tier-1 funds, including IFC Ventures, TLCom, Wamda Capital, DOB Equity, 1776 Ventures, Omidyar Networks, Blue Haven Initiative, and the Adolf H. Lundin Foundation, among others.